 }

-Surprisingly this actually gives us three types of socket interface (not the two most people expect).
+Surprisingly, this gives us three types of socket interface (not the two most people expect).

-Since a socket is a resource that we don't want duplicated.
-So this is a resource that can be moved but not copied.
+Since a socket is a resource we don't want to be able to duplicate it, but it can be moved.

-This lets me to define a very simple interface like this:
+This lets me define a very simple interface like this:

 class BaseSocket